nsmryan/shadowcasting/README.md

 more complex API.
 Check it out if you are looking for different types of casting.

+## Alternate Name
+My brother suggested another name for this crate- I Don't Eat Anything That Casts a Shadow.
+This is much funny, but I went with the boring option of using the title of the tutorial that the algorithm came from.

 ## License
 As with the original algorith, this is licensed as CC0.